c-macmillan/transcrypts-takehome/README.md

-### Connor MacMillan's Transcrypt Take-Home Assessment
+### Connor MacMillan's Transcrypts Take-Home Assessment
 For this take-home assessment on text generation, I created 3 notebooks and one python file that helps call the MediaStack API.

 #### Data Collection Notebook